robertwaksmunski/simplesocks5/readme.md

   recvfrom                                                     486735
 ```

-Not good, not terrible.
+Not great, not terrible.
 With default kernel configuration of 1500 threads per process we can proxy about 750 connections at a time.

 ```
 sysctl kern.threads.max_threads_per_proc